Chad-Mowbray/certs/README.md

 And encryption is the real difference between HTTP and HTTPS.
 Before we get into how all of this works, let's try intercepting some traffic from both an HTTP and an HTTPS connection to see what all the fuss is about.

 ### Introduction to Wireshark
 In order to intercept all that traffic, we are going to use a very common networking tool called Wireshark.
-You can download it for free [here](https://www.wireshark.org/download.html).
+You can download Wireshark for free [here](https://www.wireshark.org/download.html).

 Hopefully, after using Wireshark, you'll be just a little bit more paranoid about web security.
 Let's just let it run for a minute and see what we get: